kora-projects/kora-docs/mkdocs/docs/v2/en/guides/cache.md

 - `@Cacheable`
 - `@CachePut`
 - `@CacheInvalidate`
+- `@CacheInvalidateAll`

+Each aspect becomes one private method named `_<method>_AopProxy_<AspectName>`, and the public override simply delegates to it.
+When several aspects apply to one method, they are chained: each generated method calls the next one instead of `super`, and only the innermost call reaches your original code.

 The earlier cache chapters showed the generated fragments next to the annotation that produced them.
 This final generated-code section is a map for debugging: open the proxy and search for the service method whose cache behavior you want to verify.